Skip to main content

 Orchestrator LLM understands the context switch and prepares to assist with finding the account ID.

-Bot: Sure.
+AI-agent: Sure.
 I can help you with that.
 Please tell me your registered email ID.

 Orchestrator LLM triggers the specific flow to check account id and prompts the user for necessary information to retrieve the account ID.